Sabre (travel reservation system): Independence from American Airlines

 By the mid-1980s SABRE was the dominant system in the United States, processing 45% of all airline reservations.
 50,000 travel agents in the nation used SABRE.
-SABRE offered airline reservations through the CompuServe Information Service, and General Electric's GEnie under the Eaasy SABRE brand.
+SABRE offered airline reservations through the CompuServe Information Service, Prodigy, and General Electric's GEnie under the Eaasy SABRE brand.
 This service was extended to America Online (AOL) in the 1990s.

 American and Sabre separated on March 15, 2000.
 Sabre had been a publicly traded corporation, Sabre Holdings, stock symbol TSG on the New York Stock Exchange until taken private in March 2007.
 The corporation introduced the new logo and changed from the all-caps acronym "SABRE" to the mixed-case "Sabre Holdings".
 The Travelocity website, introduced in 1996, was owned by Sabre Holdings.
 Travelocity was acquired by Expedia in January 2015.
 Sabre Holdings' three remaining business units, Sabre Travel Network, Sabre Airline Solutions and Sabre Hospitality, today collectively operate as a global travel technology company.